 After successfully running a simulation, epanet-js offers tools to visualize your results on your map.
 This allows you to quickly identify trends, understand hydraulic behavior, and pinpoint areas of interest or concern.
-The Analysis Tab in the side panel is your control center for these visualizations.
+The Map Tab in the side panel is your control center for these visualizations.

 Activating and selecting data for visualization

 3. Map Update: As soon as you select a property, the map will automatically update.
 Your network elements (nodes or links, depending on your selection) will be color-coded based on the values of the chosen property.
-A default legend will also appear in the Analysis Tab, showing the initial color scheme and data ranges.
+A default legend will also appear in the Map Tab, showing the initial color scheme and data ranges.

 Customizing the map visualization